-With galaxies ranging in the several trillions, it’s easy to speculate that we’re not the only intelligent species to exist in all of space.
+With two trillion galaxies in the universe, it’s easy to speculate that we’re not the only intelligent species to exist in all of space.
 The recent discovery of a potentially habitable super-Earth gives credence to this concept.
-The idea of celestial beings living outside of our little planet dominates our movies, news, books, and even music, because we all want to know the truth: Is there life outside of Earth?
+The idea of celestial beings living outside of our little planet dominates our movies, TV shows, news, books, and even music, because we all want to know the truth: Is there life outside of Earth?
 Or are we loners in this vast, expansive universe?

 Here are three reasons for and against life existing outside of Earth.

 One in a billion

 The conditions under which complex life on Earth was created are almost impossible to replicate.
 An emerging theory from Germany posits that life on Earth may have started from a meteorite impact – one that had to have been incredibly precise to generate the molecules that now make up our world.
 Other theories, while differing in the “how,” agree that the merging of cells responsible for Earth’s intelligent beings is extremely rare – most likely a one-time event.
 Merely having the potential to support life may not be enough; Mars, for example, once had potential to harbor life – yet we still haven’t seen any evidence of this life.

 Italian physicist Enrico Fermi raised the following point, known as Fermi’s Paradox, in the ‘50’s: If the universe is indeed billions of years old, and it’s only taken humans a couple hundred thousand years to create technology advanced enough for space travel, then older species in the universe should have been able to colonize the galaxy by now.
 Human beings are a relatively “young” civilization, and our technology is already sophisticated enough to reach planets hundreds of light years from Earth.
 Alien civilizations older than ours should have far surpassed us in technological advancement.
 Yet, as far as we know, no galaxy-domination attempts have been made by the interstellar powers that be – because they probably don’t exist.